 The icon of Our Lady of Damascus may be seen at the Greek Catholic Church in 132 A Archbishop Street Valletta, Malta.

-Cards with the image of Our Lady of Damascus icon are available for purchase.
+Reproductions with the image of Our Lady of Damascus icon are available for purchase.